ayeshasiddiqs7/react-testing-library-cheatsheet/README.md

 const spinnerDisplay = wrapper.getByRole("status");
 ```
-NOTE: Recommended to use valid roles with non-abstart ARIA role.
+NOTE: It is recommended to use valid roles with non-abstract ARIA role.

 ### test id